muxa/esphome-state-machine/README.md

-# esphome-state-machine
+# ESPHome State Machine
-A flexible [Finite-State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) implemented using text_sensor.
+A flexible [Finite-State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) implemented on top of a `text_sensor`.
 It lets you model complex behaviours with limited inputs, such as:

-* Controlling dimmalbe light with a single button.
+* Controlling dimmable `light` with a single button.
 * Controlling a garage door `cover` with a single button.
-* Controlling a `display` a button, such as flip through pages on click, and go into editing mode on hold.
+* Controlling a `display` a button (e.g. flip through pages on click, and go into editing mode on hold).
 * And more...

 ## Installing